9.7.4 PRE-SEIZURE PLANNING

 Chief, Criminal Investigation

-1. Pre-seizure planning consists of anticipating and making intelligent decisions about what property should be seized, how and when it should be seized, and most important, whether it should be seized.
+1. Pre-seizure planning consists of anticipating and making intelligent decisions about what property should be seized, how, when it should be seized, and most importantly, whether it should be seized.

 2. Pre-seizure planning should occur, in both civil and criminal seizure and forfeiture actions, prior to the actual physical seizure of property, and prior to the filing of a civil judicial forfeiture complaint or an indictment with a forfeiture count or allegation.